Due to national lockdown restrictions, tours are suspended until

 Group Size Limits

-You must not attend a tour as an individual group of more than six
+You must not attend a tour as an individual party that exceeds the limit

-people (including all children), except as a single household or
+No more than 6 people (including all children), except as a single

 There may be other groups on public tours, but you should not socialize